CodeReviewDAO/dxd_codereview/Reviews/60 - Financial crime prevention tool/3 - Analytics_Compliance Layer/README.md

 ![charts6](assets/dashboard/charts_6.png "charts6")

-The reviewer was able to add a new 'Pie' chart reflecting the count of transaction having a given amount.
+The reviewer was able to add a new 'Pie' chart reflecting the transactions having a given amount.

 ![charts7](assets/dashboard/charts_7.png "charts7")